-Amid a dramatic Bitcoin bull run, two of the most influential names in the blockchain finance industry have launched a platform to expand global lending and earning on investments in cryptocurrency.
+Amid a dramatic Bitcoin bull run, two of the most influential names in the blockchain finance industry have launched a platform to expand global lending and earning on cryptocurrency.

-Customers with investments over $25,000 have been benefiting from the partnership for the last few months but it opens to all users, regardless of investment size, on July 15, 2019.
+Customers with digital assets posted as collateral over $25,000 have been benefiting from the partnership for the last few months but it opens to all users, regardless of collateral size, on July 15, 2019.